-In 2021, the most significant lease contracts were leases of office space.
+In 2022, the most significant lease contracts were leases of office space.
 The right to use the building for the term of the contract was classified by the Group as lease.
-The contract was originally executed for a period of five years, starting from 2013, with an option to extend its term for another two years.
-Pursuant to an annex to the contract, executed in January 2016, the lease was extended until January 2023.
+The contract was originally executed for a period of five years (starting from 2013) and was subsequently extended under relevant amending annexes, with the most recent annex extending the contract until 2028.

-In December 2020, companies of the Group signed an agreement containing a lease of IT equipment.
+In December 2020, the Group companies signed an agreement containing a lease of IT equipment.
 The agreement was executed for a period of three years, with an option to extend its term for further periods.